Cosmian/kms/documentation/docs/google_cse/using_cosmian_ai.md

 From you Identity Provider, you need to add the Chrome extension URL as an allowed callback/redirect URI, enabling full login flow : --URL--

-If you are using Microsoft Entra ID, you also need to add an API Permission (API Permission → MicrosoftGraph → Delegated Permission → OpenId), in order to add users' basic information from the fetched authentification ID Token.
+If you are using Microsoft Entra ID, you also need to add an API Permission (API Permission → MicrosoftGraph → Delegated Permission → OpenId), in order to add users' basic information from the fetched authentification ID Token and add email claim in Token Configuration (more details after).

 ## Deploy Cosmian ai runner
 The  **Cosmian ai** runner can be spawned from the different Cloud Providers' marketplace.